-- 292295.
-(1) An authorisation, approval, registration, consent or similar permission given in terms of a financial sector law and in force immediately before the date on which this Part comes into effect remains in force for the purposes of the financial sector law but may be amended or revoked by the responsible authority for the financial sector law in accordance with the financial sector law. - (2) Rules made in terms of section 26 of the Financial Advisory and Intermediary Services Act and in force immediately before the date on which this Part come into effect have effect as Ombud Regulatory Council rules, and may be amended or revoked by the Ombud Regulatory Council rules in accordance with this Act. - (3) A regulatory instrument or Regulation made or issued in terms of a financial sector law and in force immediately before the date on which this Part comes into effect remains in force -for the purposes of the financial sector law but may be amended or revoked by a regulatory instrument made by the responsible authority for the financial sector law in accordance with the relevant financial sector law. - for (4) Consultations undertaken before the purposes of the date on which Part 1 of Chapter 7 comes into effect in relation to a regulatory instrument proposed to be made under a specific financial sector law or a proposed financial sector law after that Part came into effect but may be amended or revoked by are taken to meet the requirements of this Act for consultation to the responsible authority for extent that they- - (a) meet the requirements of the specific financial sector law in accordance with the relevant financial sector law for consultation prior to the amendment of that law in accordance with Schedule 4; or - (4(b) substantially meet the requirements of this Act for consultation on the proposed regulatory instrument,. - (5) Regulations made in terms of section 5 of the Financial Supervision of the Road Accident Fund Act, 1993 (Act No. 8 of 1993), and in force on the date on which this Part comes into effect continue in force, but may be amended or repealed by Regulations made in terms of section 5 by the Prudential Authority. - (56) An ombud scheme that, immediately before the repeal of the Financial Services

-Ombuds Schemes Act, 2004 came into effect, was recognised in terms of that Act is deemed must be taken to be a recognised industry ombud scheme as if it had been recognised under this Act.

-(7) Subsection (6) ceases to have effect at the end of 12 months after Chapter 14 takes effect, but the Ombud Council may, on application and for good reason, extend the application of that subsection in a particular case for a further period not more than 6 months.
+- 301295.
+(1) A licence.
+An authorisation, approval, registration, consent or similar permission given in terms of a financial sector law and in force immediately before the date on which this section Part comes into effect remains in force for the purposes of the financial sector law, but may be amended or revoked by the responsible authority for the financial sector law, in accordance with the provisions of that financial sector law. - (2) Rules made in terms of section 26 of the Financial Advisory and Intermediary Services Act and in force immediately before the date on which this sectionPart come into effect have effect as Ombud Council rules, and may be amended or revoked by Ombud Council rules in accordance with this Act. - (3) A regulatory instrument or Regulation made or issued in terms of a financial sector law and in force immediately before the date on which this sectionPart comes into effect remains in force for the purposes of the financial sector law but may be amended or revoked by a regulatory instrument made by the responsible authority for the financial sector law in accordance with the relevant financial sector law. - (4) Consultations undertaken before the date on which Part 1 of Chapter 7 comes into effect in relation to a regulatory instrument proposed to be made under a specific financial sector law or a proposed financial sector law after that Part came into effect are taken to meet the requirements of this Act for consultation to the extent that they- - (a) meet the requirements of the specific financial sector law for consultation prior to the amendment of that law in accordance with Schedule 4; or - (b) substantially meet the requirements of this Act for consultation on the proposed regulatory instrument. - (5) Regulations made in terms of section 5 of the Financial Supervision of the Road Accident Fund Act, 1993 (Act No. 8 of 1993), and in force on the date on which this section Part comes into effect continue in force, but may be amended or repealed by Regulations made in terms of section 5 by the Prudential Authority. - (6) An ombud scheme that, immediately before the repeal of the Financial Services Ombuds Schemes Act, 2004 came into effect, was recognised in terms of that Act must be taken to be a recognised industry ombud scheme as if it had been recognised under this Act. - (7) Subsection (6) ceases to have effect at the end of 12 months after Chapter 14 takes effect, but the Ombud Council may, on application and for good reason, extend the application of that subsection in a particular case for a further period of not more than 6 months.